Cloudef/zig2nix/README.md

 #!
 You can still compile to other platforms by using package and specifying zigTarget.
 #!
 When compiling to non-nix supported targets, you can't rely on pkgsForTarget, but rather have to provide all the pkgs yourself.
 #!
 NOTE: Even though target is supported by nix, cross-compiling to it might not be, in that case you should get an error.
-packageForTarget = target: (pkgsForTarget target).callPackage (pkgs.callPackage ./src/package.nix {
+packageForTarget = target: (crossPkgsForTarget target).callPackage (pkgs.callPackage ./src/package.nix {
  inherit zig runtimeForTargetSystem;
  inherit (zig2nix-lib) resolveTargetSystem zigTripleFromSystem fromZON deriveLockFile;
 });